Gondwana

-Gondwana (/ɡɒnˈdwɑːnə/ gond-WAHN-ə; /sa/) was a large landmass, sometimes referred to as a supercontinent.
+Gondwana (/ɡɒnˈdwɑːnə/ gon-DWAHN-ə; गोण्डवन, /sa/) was a large landmass, sometimes referred to as a supercontinent.
 The remnants of Gondwana make up around two-thirds of today's continental area, including South America, Africa, Antarctica, Australia, Zealandia, Arabia, and the Indian subcontinent.

 Gondwana was formed by the accretion of several cratons (large stable blocks of the Earth's crust), beginning c. with the East African Orogeny, the collision of India and Madagascar with East Africa, and culminating in c. with the overlapping Brasiliano and Kuunga orogenies, the collision of South America with Africa, and the addition of Australia and Antarctica, respectively.
 Eventually, Gondwana became the largest piece of continental crust of the Paleozoic Era, covering an area of some 100,000,000 km2, about one-fifth of the Earth's surface.
 It fused with Laurasia during the Carboniferous to form Pangaea.